rbatlle/DockerCommands/readme.md

 docker ps -a
 ```

-## Acceder internamente a un Contenedor
+## Acceder internamente a un contenedor - NO es habitual

 ```
 docker exec -it <CONTENEDOR> /bin/bash